BookStackApp/website/content/docs/admin/visual-customisation.md

 ### Changing Fonts

-To change fonts you can make use of the "Custom HTML Head Content" customization setting to add some CSS to alter fonts used.
+To change fonts you can make use of the "Custom HTML Head Content" customization setting by adding custom CSS to alter fonts used.
 Copy the code below into this setting and alter the font names to your desired fonts:

 ```html